 A basic chronological order will be used to cover the significant events that have shaped the country's development in the Twentieth and Twenty-First Centuries.
-Units of study will focus on topics such as immigration, Progressivism, the U.S. in World War I, the Jazz Age, the Great Depression and New Deal era, the U.S. in World War II, the 1950s, 1960s, Vietnam War and from President Carter to President G. W. Bush.
+Units of study will focus on topics such as the Civil War, immigration, Progressivism, the U.S. in World War I, the Jazz Age, the Great Depression and New Deal era, the U.S. in World War II, the 1950s.
+1960s.
+Vietnam War and from President Carter to President G. W. Bush.